markirch/sat-modulo-symmetries/docs/advanced.md

 ### Partially defined graphs

-For writting a propagator, one can use the class `PartiallyDefinedGraphChecker` and implement the virtual function `virtual void checkProperty(const adjacency_matrix_t &matrix)`.
+For writing a propagator, one can use the class `PartiallyDefinedGraphChecker` and implement the virtual function `virtual void checkProperty(const adjacency_matrix_t &matrix)`.
 If the function throws an object of `forbidden_graph_t` given as a list of signed edges, then a clause is automatically added excluding this partially defined graph from the search space.

-At the end the an `PartiallyDefinedGraphChecker` object must be added to the solver, i.e., to a  `GraphSolver` object. `GraphSolver` contains a list of `PartiallyDefinedGraphChecker` called `partiallyDefinedGraphCheckers`, where it can simply be added.
+At the end, a `PartiallyDefinedGraphChecker` object must be added to the solver, i.e., to a  `GraphSolver` object. `GraphSolver` contains a list of `PartiallyDefinedGraphChecker` called `partiallyDefinedGraphCheckers`, where it can simply be added.

 #### Example

-We give a very simple example, for providing a propagator only keeping triangular free graphs:
+We give a very simple example, of a propagator that only keeps triangle-free graphs:

 ```python
 class TriangleFreeChecker : public PartiallyDefinedGraphChecker